 History of the DWF file.

-Autodesk introduced the DWF format as Drawing Web Format in 1995 to share design files that were previously only available on AutoCAD systems.
-The company initially created DWFs purely for AutoCAD drawings, but later adapted them for other design programs.
-The updated name, Design Web Format, references this wider usage.
+Introduced under the name Drawing Web Format in 1995, the format was a way of sharing design files (such as DWG files), which were previously only available on AutoCAD systems.
+DWFs were initial created purely for AutoCAD drawings, but later adapted for other design programs too.
+The updated name Design Web Format references this wider usage.

-Today, Autodesk programs like Inventor and Navisworks use DWF files.
-They're versatile for both 2D and 3D drawings and models — making them a handy collaboration tool for industries ranging from architecture to product design.
+Today, DWF files are versatile for both 2D and 3D drawings and models — making them a handy collaboration tool in industries ranging from architecture to product design.

-DWFs simplify, reduce, and compress CAD files so you can share them with people who don’t have specialized design software.
+DWFs simplify, reduce, and compress CAD files so they can be shared with people who don’t necessarily have specialist design software.
 Creators can share multi-page designs in a single file.
-If needed, they can also hide certain design elements.
+They can also hide certain design elements if needed.

 DWF files allow any user to view drawings in an open format.
-The DWF format includes complex metadata from the original design and can also include markups and comments.
-You can reintroduce the data when you convert the DWF file back into its original format.
-This makes the DWF file a flexible tool for reviews and collaboration.
+The DWF format includes complex metadata from the original design and can also be used to add markups and comments.
+This data can then be reintroduced to convert the DWF file back into its original format — making for a useful review and collaboration tool.

 Pros and cons of DWF files.